MargaretKrutikova/sqlhydra-demo/README.md

 This command will first apply `rambler` migrations and then run `sqlhydra-npgsql` generator on the freshly updated database.

+### Docker setup

+`Dockerfile` builds the console app and runs `docker-entrypoint.sh` which in turn runs `rambler` migrations and runs the app. `docker-compose` will spin up a instance of `postgres` and create the necessary database and run the console app.

 ## Running locally

 ### Spin up docker containers